 In October, the NEXUS Class of 2021 hosted a panel of Memphis leaders that had a candid conversation about “Diversity and Inclusion in Memphis”.
 The Panelist included Corbin Carpenter, Owner & Managing Member, Carpenter Law; Leslie Coleman, Global Director, Diversity and Inclusion, International Paper; Terri Lee Freeman, President of the National Civil Rights Museum, George Robertson, Senior Pastor at Second Presbyterian Church and Jose Velasquez, Co-Founder and Managing Member at...
 Read More

 The health and safety for members of the NEXUS Network is the utmost importance to NEXUS.
-With the COVID-19 pandemic and with regards to the CDC’s recent recommendations, NEXUS has reshaped how events may look.
-I encourage you to reach out to your NEXUS Network during this uncertain time.
-NEXUS would like to thank the first responders, delivery drivers, grocery store workers and all of those who have led and...
+NEXUS will continue to monitor the environment and follow all recommendations made by the Shelby County Health Department.
+NEXUS would like to continue to thank the first responders, delivery drivers, grocery store workers and all who continue to make a difference.
 Read More

 NEXUS Board Chairman and NEXUS Mentor Bathsheba Sams and NEXUS Protege, Class of 2017 Brooke Jones recently participated on a panel facilitated by Heather Hunt, NEXUS Director on Mentoring and the Mentor/Protege Relationship at the Junior League of Memphis Women’s Summit.
 Read More